seriuksergii/orders-and-products/README.md

 ## To run this project locally:

-1. Create and open new directory: mkdir users-list/ cd users-list
+1. Create and open new directory: mkdir orders-and-products/ cd orders-and-products

 2. Clone the Repository: